sharn25/Anime-DL/README.md

 ## Dark Theme
 ![screenshot](images/screenshot_dark.png "screenshot")

+## New Version Feature and Changes in v7.2 build 0002
+* Added support for downloading from source 3.

-## New Version Feature and Changes in v7.2
+## New Version Feature and Changes in v7.2 build 0001
 * All sources refreshed.
 * Source 5 disabled due to technical issue, will be back in future.
 * Added quality select option under source 3.